Board portal

-A board portal is collaborative software that allows board of directors to securely access board documents and collaborate with other board members electronically.
+A board portal is collaborative software that allows members of a board of directors to securely access board documents and collaborate with other board members electronically.

 History

-The passing of the Sarbanes-Oxley Act has placed significant legal and financial responsibility on the board of directors to ensure that they fulfill their fiduciary duty to stockholders and has driven many companies to increase the number of outside, independent directors on the board.
+The passing of the Sarbanes-Oxley Act has placed significant legal and financial responsibility on the board of directors to ensure that they fulfill their fiduciary duty to the corporation and has driven many companies to increase the number of outside, independent directors on the board.
 Consequently, this has led to more frequent meetings, increased information review, and increased communications between meetings.
 The purpose of a board portal is to securely support board communications and board workflows.
 The "Read Receipt" of documents by the directors is often a legal record that external auditors require.

-Features of a Board Portal
+Features

-A board portal can be a custom-built, in-house application, an off-the-shelf, commercial application that is deployed by IT, or a subscription-based, software as a service.
+A board portal can be a custom-built, in-house application, an off-the-shelf, commercial application that is deployed by IT, or a subscription-based, software as a service (examples being NASDAQ Boardvantage or Hippoly).
 Board portals provide the following features: